kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Some of the most unpleasant experiences of school mathematics are the sudden and unexpected changes that intrude into the familiar arithmetic of primary school.
 Division, fractions, negative numbers, multiplication by zero, product of two negatives being positive, etc. are a few examples.
 When rule upon unanticipated rule is foisted on the young student, with no rhyme or reason, the student gets overwhelmed and develops a distaste for mathematics or even a reflex fear of it.
 This need not be so.

 One way out is a quick but easy introduction to some ideas of abstract algebra which lay the foundation for all subsequent mathematics.
-This way, all the rules are bunched together as unquestioned assumptions.
+This way, all the rules are bunched together as unquestioned assumptions or axioms.
 Then, based on those assumptions, we build a mathematical edifice that is logical, consistent, and extensible.
-Mathematics will then be changed from a mysterious game with unknown rules into a trustworthy friend who can be depended upon.
+Mathematics will then be changed from a mysterious game with ever-changing rules into a trustworthy friend who can be relied upon.

 The numbers we use every day are drawn from a [set](https://www.cuemath.com/algebra/sets/) called the [real numbers](https://mathworld.wolfram.com/RealNumber.html) denoted by $\mathbb{R}$.
 Numbers such as $0$, $1$, $-200$, $50004$, $\frac{1}{2}$, $-\frac{3}{4}$, $0.3333\cdots$, $-0.5$, $\sqrt{2}$, $\pi$, and countless others belong to this grab bag set.

 The set $\mathbb{R}$ comes bundled with _two_ binary operations: addition, denoted by $+$, and multiplication denoted by $\times$ or by other means as outlined [above](#symbols-for-multiplication-across-time-and-need).
-One property that makes real numbers so useful is that any addition or multiplication of real numbers results in another real number---called _closure_.
+One property that makes real numbers so useful is that any addition or multiplication of real numbers results in another real number.
+This is called _closure_ and is an important aspect of real arithmetic.
 In addition, the reals also exhibit other familiar behaviours---with fancy-sounding names---which are tabulated below, using arbitrary real numbers, $a, b, c$.

 ::: {.small}
 ------------------------------------------------------------------------------